xiaoxianyu-office/mm/Mobs/ai/goals/LookAtTarget.md

 ## Description
-Causes the mob to look at nearby players
+Causes the mob to look at its target

 ## Attributes